 We’ve also got a water cooled version coming soon that will take things even further, and be particularly suitable for electric boats.

 Patsy brought a couple of PDQ Powertrikes to us with broken control boxes.
 We fitted one with a Porter 5, and one with a DNO-05 to see if we could get reverse, however we discovered that the motor has a one way clutch that prevents reverse from driving.
-The standard twist grips were swapped for our Magura throttles.
-We fitted one of our key switches to the DNO for security.
+The standard twist grips were swapped for our Magura throttles, and we fitted one of our key switches to the DNO for security.

 Two weeks later Patsy sent us this picture of the neat bag she made to tidy it all up